 Sustainability.
 Lastly, our ultimate goal is to have a truly sustainable farm.
 That means no input, no feed stores.
 That’s right – no outside feed inputs.
 That’s the dream, and this part may be the farthest from our reach.
 Growing just a little corn is like buying a little combine, and a little silo to store it in.
 Commodities like corn and soy are produced in large volumes on huge tracts of land, and harvested with half-million dollar machines.
 All things we do not have… but with planning, partnerships, more experience, and perhaps the entrepreneurial spirit of one of our children, we hope to be able to do all of these things – one day.

-As a member of APPPA (American Pastured Poultry Producers Association) we utilize specific farming concepts as it pertains to raising poultry.
-They have recently produced the following video which does a great job explaining our methods, it's benefits, and sustainability.
+As members of APPPA (American Pastured Poultry Producers Association), we utilize specific farming concepts as it pertains to raising poultry.
+They have recently produced the following video which does a great job explaining our methods, its benefits, and sustainability.
 Please take time to watch and share with others!